antonioguj/bronchinet/README.md

 3. Run script: "bash models/run_model_trained.sh <path_your_input_data> <path_output_results> --torch --local"

-* (To run the trained model in Tf-Keras instead of Torch: 1) set "TYPE_DNNLIB_USED == Keras" in file <path_this_repo>/src/common/constant.py, 2) run the script above with '--torch' instead of '--keras')
+* (To run the trained model in Tf-Keras, 1) set "TYPE_DNNLIB_USED == Keras" in file <path_this_repo>/src/common/constant.py, and 2) run the script above with '--torch' instead of '--keras')

 We also provide a docker image with which you can evaluate the trained model on your own CT data within a docker container.
 To do this:

 1. Prepare a folder with your own data

-2. Pull our pre-built docker image: "sudo docker pull antonioguj/bronchinet:stable"
+2. Pull our pre-built docker image: "sudo docker pull antonioguj/bronchinet:stable_torch"

 3. Run script: "bash run_docker_models.sh <path_your_input_data> <path_output_results>"

+* (To run the trained model in Tf-Keras, 1) pull docker image "antonioguj/bronchinet:stable_keras", and 2) change the image name inside the script above)